-Conventional thinking says you need low-cost term life insurance when you have a young family or a mortgage.
-On the other hand, permanent life insurance, which lasts as long as you live, costs more at the beginning but is less expensive later.
+When it comes to life insurance, conventional thinking says you need low-cost term life insurance when you have a young family or mortgage.
+An alternative is permanent life insurance, which lasts as long as you live but is more expensive up front.

 Why not get two separate policies?